ApolloTkog/Sporify/README.md

-# TexLog, Cult of Petalidis Log
+# TexLog, Cult of Petalidis Log!